 1. Empirical process control

-Empirical process control is the foundation of three pillars, i.e. Transparency, Inspection, and Adaptation.
+Empirical process control is the foundation of three pillars, i.e., Transparency, Inspection, and Adaptation.
 Here, every pillar supports the weight of empirical process control.
-Important processes should be transparent and visible to all the team member as well as the client.
+Important processes should be transparent and visible to all team members and clients.

 There shall be an inspection of every process with proper feedback.
 So, after every sprint, there is a sprint meeting with important people.
-The inspection helps in improving the project if any flaws are found during the inspection.
+Inspection removes the flaws of the project.

-On the adaptation process, the scrum team practices both transparency and inspection to gain the adaptation.
+In the adaptation process, the scrum team practices transparency and inspection to gain the adaptation.
 Every pillar is dependent on one another for empirical process control.

-Every member of the team should be responsible for the success of the whole team.
+Every team member should be responsible for the whole team’s success.
 This enables a space of shared responsibility among the team for proper communication and collaboration in their environment.

-Team collaboration is very important in any projects.
-Scrum believes that collaboration provides better and qualitative results.
-During the scrum meeting, every process is shared transparently so that if any problem is found, it can be solved easily.
+Team collaboration is very important in any project.
+Scrum believes that collaboration provides better and more qualitative results.
+During the scrum meeting, you should share every process transparently.
+And if any issue occurs, it can be solved easily.

-Time-boxing refers in management of time while doing the project.
+Time-boxing refers in the management of time while doing the project.
 It ensures that the team is not wasting their time.
 This method ensures the time limit for every process of development.
-Time-boxing helps in completion of project within a fixed time limit.
+Time-boxing helps in the completion of a project within a fixed time limit.

 5. Value-based prioritization

-This defines the steps of the process which are to be done now or later.
-Scrum is based on a very important fact that what will deliver the value.
-So, there is pre-planned work of the team on obtaining the value it will deliver.
+This defines the steps you need to do now or later.
+Scrum is based on a very important fact that will deliver value.
+So, there is pre-planned work of the team to obtain the value it will deliver.

 6. Iterative development

-In this process, there is a constant flow of process with repeated feedbacks.
-Here, large chunks of the process are broken down into smaller parts.
+There is a constant flow of processes with repeated feedback in this process.
+Here, you break large chunks of the process and break them into smaller parts.
 This indicates how to manage the project’s quality and provide satisfaction to the customer.